Jean Guyon: Descendants

 Guyon fathered ten children, eight of whom married, and he is known to be an ancestor of many French Canadians.
 By 2006, news media noted that at least three out of four Québécois descend from him.
 The descendants are often recognized as Dion, sometimes as Després, Dumontier, Lemoine, in Louisiana as Derbanne and Texas as Berban.

 According to Charbonneau et al. 1993, more than 2,150 births of Guyon descendants had by 1730 been recorded, and according to the Université de Montréal's Research Program in Historical Demography (PRDH), Guyon had by the end of the 19th century 9,674 married descendants, and thus ranked second among top New France pioneers in terms of number of married descendants.
 The PRDH program enabled neurological researchers to trace 40 cases of classical Friedreich's ataxia, a rare inherited disease, across 12 generations of previously thought unrelated French-Canadians descendants to one common ancestral couple: Guyon and his wife Mathurine Robin.
 The disease causes progressive damage to the nervous system resulting in symptoms ranging from gait disturbance and speech problems to heart disease.
 The finding allows for gene chromosomal localization studies that had previously been judged to be almost impossible in rare autosomal recessive disorders.

+Notable Descendants

+Guyon and Mathurine Robin have a number of notable descendants, including: